-Join us for this special online event to learn more about the challenges and opportunities facing Maine’s lobster businesses in 2020, and the recent impacts felt by this core Maine industry.
-We’ll discuss the shifts and challenges that are reverberating through the industry in a number of ways, from market depletion to workforce safety, as well as opportunities arising from hard times.
+In this special online event we discussed the challenges and opportunities facing Maine’s lobster businesses in 2020, and the recent impacts felt by this core Maine industry.
+We talked about the shifts and challenges that are reverberating through the industry in a number of ways, from market depletion to workforce safety, as well as opportunities arising from hard times.

 Hear from panelists Dave Cousens (Lobsterman from South Thomaston), Patrice McCarron (Executive Director of the Maine Lobstermen’s Association), and Annie Tselikis (Executive Director of the Maine Lobster Dealers’ Association) about what the industry is facing, how they are responding to challenges, and the potential opportunities for innovation.

 Moderated by Sam Belknap, Senior Community Development Officer – Aquaculture and Climate/Energy at the Island Institute.

 Dave Cousens is a small business owner and commercial lobsterman with more than 40 years of experience.
 He has been extremely active in the lobster industry and has considerable experience in the nonprofit sector.